jghauser/papis.nvim/README.md

 -- Name of the `yq` executable. yq_bin = "yq",

--- The papis options relevant for papis.nvim (see above minimal config).
-By -- default it is unset, which prompts papis.nvim to call `papis config` to -- get the values. papis_python = nil,

 -- Function to execute when adding a new note. `ref` is the citation key of the -- relevant entry and `notes_name` is defined in `papis_python` above. create_new_note_fn = function(papis_id, notes_name)